sandstorm-io/sandstorm/docs/administering/faq.md

 ```

 - **RHEL and CentOS users.** CentOS/RHEL 7.2 ships a kernel that _may_ be able to support
   unprivileged usernamespaces.
+In our testing, further work is needed to properly enable Sandstorm
+  to work within CentOS/RHEL 7.2.
 If you need help with this, please email
   [support@sandstorm.io.](mailto:support@sandstorm.io)

 - **OpenVZ users.** If you use an OpenVZ-based hosting provider, please ask your hosting provider